 While mini-motocross and mini-supermoto racing have been around for a long time, purpose-built pit bikes have not.
 In the old days, you had to modify some kid’s single-cylinder dirt bike to make a pit bike or mini racer.
 You had to change the suspension and tune the engine so the bike wouldn’t fall on its face trying to carry your full-size ass down to Wal-Mart to ride dank woolies with your mates.

-But as versatile as the Honda Grom is, it’s still a street bike, and true pit bikes are made for the dirt.
+But as versatile as the Honda Grom is, it’s still a street bike.
+True pit bikes are not street legal from the factory.
 If you have or want a modern pit bike, like the ones made by Thumpstar or SSR, you probably want to ride it on the road sometimes as well – and you’re better off doing it legally.

 The big ones.
 The idea is to turn an off-the-shelf mini-moto into a fully street legal pit bike.
 Think about all the things a normal motorcycle has: a headlight, tail light, horn, mirrors, and blinkers are the big ones.
 In most states you can pass your local inspection with a squeaky bicycle horn, bright flash light, and cheap mirrors from Wal-Mart.
 No, really!
 It’s your call whether you want to take the safety risk in the long term, but if you just want to get it registered fast this is one place you can save some money.

-The other parts.
+The small ones.
 Some pit bikes already have a brake light, so you’ll just need to buy a kit that has a blinker switch and blinkers.
 Some states require you to have a license plate light too, and of course you’ll need a way to mount your license plate where it’s visible, so you will need a white automotive LED and a license plate bracket as well.
-All in, you can build a street legal pit bike that will pass most state inspections for less than $25.

-It might be a moped.
-Clearly it isn’t, because mopeds can’t do sick stunts.
-As obvious as that may be, some states require any bike under 110cc to be registered as a moped.
-They put speed restrictions on them, too, and since you’re actually riding a street legal pit bike those rules don’t make a lot of sense for you.
+The state might call it a moped.
+Clearly a pit bike is not a moped because mopeds can’t do sick stunts.
+As obvious as that may be, some states require any bike under a certain CC size to be registered as a moped.
+They may put speed restrictions on them, too, and since you’re actually riding a street legal pit bike those rules don’t make a lot of sense for you.

-As if that wasn’t enough, most local DMVs don’t have the ability to do that kind of thing in-house, so either drive all the way to your state capital or wait for snail mail to deliver the paperwork for you.
+As if that wasn’t enough, most local DMVs don’t have the ability to do that kind of thing in-house, so that either means driving all the way to your state capital or waiting for snail mail to deliver the paperwork for you.
 Some states like Minnesota even require you to drop by the Department of Natural Resources before going to the DMV so you can fill out even more forms.
 Holy cow…

 You know those guys who get together on their pit bikes and run the streets?
 You know how they’re always worried about getting pulled over because their bikes aren’t legal?
-Not only can you show off your stunting skills on your pit bike, but you won’t have to worry about Johnny Law because you’ll be riding a street legal pit bike.
+Not only will you be able to show off your sick stunting skills on your pit bike, but you won’t have to worry about Johnny Law raining on your parade because you’ll be riding a street legal pit bike.

-Use your noggin: Dirt Legalize your pit bike today with the help of Dirt Legal.
+Use your noggin: legalize your pit bike today with the help of Dirt Legal.